North Carolina school district under fire after mock ‘slave auction’ - NewsBreak

 Our son experienced a slave auction by his classmates and when he opened up we were made aware that this type of stuff seems to be the norm so much that he didn’t think it was worth sharing.
 His friend “went for $350” and another student was the Slavemaster because he “knew how to handle them.”Ashley Palmer

 Palmer, whose 14 year-old attends J.S.
 Waters, elaborated, saying video showed students “harmonizing the N word.”
-She says after the incident was reported, the students involved were only suspended for one day, the Charlotte Observer explains.Ohio woman charged with threatening Black Michigan lawmakers
+She says after the incident was reported, the students involved were only suspended for one day, the Charlotte Observer explains.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter

 On Monday, Chatham County Schools Superintendent Anthony Jackson apologized, saying, “Actions such as these, they just do not reflect who were are as a school system.
 And I say, unapologetically, will not be tolerated in the school system.”